-The DBNs depicted in Figure \ref{fig: DBN} offer valuable insights into their structure, node interactions, and the factors influencing the target nodes.
-By exploring different angles, we can uncover unique characteristics associated with each DBN, aligning with the findings discussed in Section \ref{sec1} of this paper on the characteristics of altcoins.
-For instance, in Subplot \ref{fig:BNB_DBN}, the DBN representing Binance Coin, the root node OBV exhibits the highest influence, evidenced by its numerous descendants.
+Furthermore, in Sub-figure~\ref{fig:BNB_DBN}, the DBN representing Binance Coin, the root node OBV exhibits the highest influence, evidenced by its numerous descendants.
 Additionally, RSI and BBand mid nodes display significant interactivity, possessing the highest number of edges connecting them to other nodes.
-Contrastingly, Subplot \ref{fig:ETH_DBN}, which showcases the best-performing DBN for Ethereum, reveals the Volume node as the root node with the most descendants.
+Contrastingly, Sub-figure~\ref{fig:ETH_DBN}, which showcases the best-performing DBN for Ethereum, reveals the Volume node as the root node with the most descendants.
 Among the other nodes, High exhibits the highest level of interactivity.
-Furthermore, regardless of the set of feature categories employed, the best-performing DBNs for Ethereum (Subplot \ref{fig:ETH_DBN}) and Tether (Subplot \ref{fig:Tether_DBN}) exhibit distinctly different structures in terms of node interactions.
+Furthermore, regardless of the set of feature categories employed, the best-performing DBNs for Ethereum~(Sub-figure~\ref{fig:ETH_DBN}) and Tether~(Sub-figure~\ref{fig:Tether_DBN}) exhibit distinctly different structures in terms of node interactions.
 This emphasises the unique relationships between the nodes within each DBN and underscores the influence of specific factors on the price dynamics of Ethereum and Tether.
-The same argument is valid for Binance coin (Subplot \ref{fig:BNB_DBN}) and Ripple (Subplot \ref{fig:XRP_DBN}) as they share the same category of features with completely different dynamics among their respective nodes.
+The same argument is valid for Bitcoin~(Sub-figure~\ref{fig:BTC_DBN}), Binance coin~(Sub-figure~\ref{fig:BNB_DBN}) and Ripple~(Sub-figure~\ref{fig:XRP_DBN}) as they share the same category of features with completely different dynamics among their respective nodes.